dds-nbis/pvq-schema/schema-generation/parser/README.md

 logic without needing to repeatedly perform manual fixes to the parser output.

 This result overriding is done by defining a global `pvqOverrides` variable.
+The contents of this variable will vary for the different PVQ documents, so it is defined in a doc-specific JS file (i.e. `part-a-overrides.js`) that is loaded via a `<script>` tag in each HTML document before the parser is loaded.
-That variable should contain a JSON structure organized first by section ID, then question ID.
+The `pvqOverrides` variable should contain a JSON structure organized first by section ID, then question ID.
 It should look similar to this:

 ```json
 {